FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

 pixels aligned in column and row.
 In this case, the bands are elevation.
 Important properties:

-1. The raster must have the same coordinate reference system (CRS) as the project.
+-  The raster must have the same coordinate reference system (CRS) as the project.
 If the CRS is missing or is set by the user, save the raster with the correct CRS.

-2. The best resolution of the grid element elevation is achieved when the elevation raster pixel size is smaller than the grid element size.
+-  The best resolution of the grid element elevation is achieved when the elevation raster pixel size is smaller than the grid element size.

-3. The raster warp method uses a weighted average to warp the original raster pixels to the cell size pixels.
+-  The raster warp method uses a weighted average to warp the original raster pixels to the cell size pixels.

 Sample Elevation
 ----------------

-4. Click the Sampling Grid Elevation Button and enter the required data in the dialog fields.
-As shown below, when the elevation sample is complete, the Sampling Done dialog box will appear.
-Select the Fill NODATA option to set the elevation of empty grid elements from neighbors.
+1. Click the Sampling Grid Elevation Button and enter the required data in the dialog fields as shown below.

+2. Select the Fill
+   NODATA option to set the elevation of empty grid elements from neighbors.
+This is only necessary if there are empty raster pixels.
+   It happens where LiDAR data is rasterized and only bare ground is added.

+3. Click OK.
+When the elevation sampling is complete Close the Sampling Done box.

 .. image:: ../../img/Sample-Elevation-From-Raster/sampleraster2.png